 Tremors mostly affect the hands.
 However, it can also occur in other body parts,

 - the legs

 - the voice box (larynx), which may cause a shaky voice

-There are more than 20 types of tremor, but most fall into two categories:
+There are several types of tremors.
+However, most fall into two categories:

-Resting tremors: These occur when the muscles are relaxed, such as when the hands are resting on the lap.
+- Resting tremors: These occur when the muscles are relaxed, including when the hands are resting on the lap.

 - Multiple sclerosis (MS): Many people with MS experience some degree of tremor.
 This often develops when the disease damages areas in the pathways of the central nervous system that control movement.

-- Parkinson’s disease: More than 25 percent of people with Parkinson’s disease have a related action tremor, as well as a more common resting tremor in one or both hands.
-Tremors usually begin on one side of the body, and they may spread to the other side.
+About 75%of people with PD have tremors, whether resting, action, or mixed.
+Tremors usually begin on one side of the body, and may spread to the opposite side.
 Shaking may become more pronounced during periods of stress or strong emotion.